AaronL11/Calgary-Hacks-2026/README.md

 Problem Page: Here you can see an individual post relating to a course, as well as the comments made in reply to the post.
 You can also post your own comments here if you are logged in. <br>

 Post Page: From here you can either make a problem post under a given course, or you can post your own summary of a given course's contents.

-(Pictures shown above are old from development process)